Are you looking for paint colors that match well with blonde wood that has lighter color?

 Of course, this is exacerbated by the high concentration of yellow in this sort of wood.

-It might be difficult to locate paint that does not convert your area into an ugly one, but it is not impossible.
+It might be difficult to locate paint that does not convert your area into ugly, but it is not impossible.

 To choose a color that fits with blonde wood cabinets or any furniture in general, adhere to neutrals with subdued, cool undertones.